MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 This category contains the following fields:

   - **AggMode** - Tells the system how to aggregate activity results.
-Allows us to reduce the amount of information uploaded from a user’s machine by aggregating activity results into a single event that gets sent periodically.
+Allows us to reduce the amount of information uploaded from a user's machine by aggregating activity results into a single event that gets sent periodically.

   - **Count** - The number of times the activity happened if the count is from an aggregated event.
 Allows us to determine how often an activity succeeded or failed based on the aggregation mode of the activity.